wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-add-video-to-react-chat-app-with-nexmo-dr.md

 ### Prequisites

 To keep things short, let’s assume you have followed the [React and Express tutorial](https://www.nexmo.com/blog/2019/08/30/chat-app-with-react-and-nexmo-dr).
-To start, you’ll again need a [Nexmo Developer](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&utm_medium=glitch&utm_campaign=https://remixed-nexmo-videochat.glitch.me/) account and Node installed in your development environment.
+To start, you’ll again need a [](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&utm_medium=glitch&utm_campaign=https://remixed-nexmo-videochat.glitch.me/)Vonage account and Node installed in your development environment.
 If you’d like to skip to a working project, you can remix the code [here](https://remixed-nexmo-videochat.glitch.me) in Glitch.
 Otherwise, in just a few steps you can create your own video chat app from scratch!

+<sign-up></sign-up>

 ### Create an Application